-The Lux 1540 laser delivers heat to the deeper layers of the skin.
+The LUX 1540 laser delivers heat to the deeper layers of the skin.
 This initiates the body’s natural healing process to promote new collagen and elastin production.
-This new collagen and elastin helps to improve the skin tone and texture, while also helping to re-volumize the skin.
+This new collagen and elastin help to improve the skin tone and texture, while also helping to re-volumize the skin.

 Although many patients will see a positive change within a few days, due to the swelling effect from the treatment, optimal results usually occur after 2 to 3 months.
 This allows for complete healing and replacement of new collagen and elastin.

-While there is some slight discomfort, this is minimized by the cooling mechanism of the handpiece the the use of topical numbing.
+While there is some slight discomfort, this is minimized by the cooling mechanism of the handpiece and the use of topical numbing.

 During the first 24 hours after treatment, the skin may feel mildly sunburned, sensitive, and somewhat swollen.
 Since the treatments are non-ablative and the skin surface is intact, there is no oozing from the skin.
 Over the next few days, the skin may appear slightly bronzed, which can be easily covered with makeup.
 There may be some flaking as well, which can be improved by using a moisturizer.

 Patients should avoid direct sun exposure during the healing process and during the first 3 months after treatment.
-Application of sunscreen is also recommended.
+The application of sunscreen is also recommended.

-The Lux 1540 can be used on scars and stretch marks anywhere on the face or body.
-However, when used to address fine lines and skin texture, the best results are seen when used on the face.
+The LUX 1540 can be used on scars and stretch marks anywhere on the face or body.
+However, the best results can be observed when used on the face to address fine lines and skin texture.